MLJWare/ECoS-Documentation/content/Terminal-Commands.md

 ## `CARTS [start]`
 Lists all cartridges starting with `[start]`.

+## `CARTSDIR`
+Opens the cartridges folder in the native system file explorer.

 ## `MEMCLR [start] [size]`
 Clears the memory.
 If `[start]` is specified, memory will be cleared starting at this address.